lyuxi99/dht-store/README.md

 # DHT Store

-This is an implementation of a P2P data storage module based on [Chord protocol](https://pdos.csail.mit.edu/papers/chord:sigcomm01/chord_sigcomm.pdf) in Golang.
+This is an implementation of a P2P Distributed Hash Table (DHT) storage module based on [Chord protocol](https://pdos.csail.mit.edu/papers/chord:sigcomm01/chord_sigcomm.pdf) in Golang.

 ## 1 Documentation